albar965/atools/resources/sql/fs/db/README.txt

 * Types are stored as strings and can be looked up as enumerations in the C++ code.

-* Foreign keys are tested and usually valid but not enabled per default during loading in Little Navmap (for performance reasons)
+* Foreign keys are tested and are usually valid but not enabled per default during loading in Little Navmap (for performance reasons)

 * Tables are partially denormalized for performance reasons